SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_HLP4800_-_HOA70xx.md

 ### Creation

-This driver is used by DVE child elements that are **automatically created** by the parent driver [Harmonic HLP4800](xref:Connector_help_Harmonic_HLP4800), from version 1.0.0.1 onwards.
+This connector is used by DVE child elements that are **automatically created** by the parent connector [Harmonic HLP4800](xref:Connector_help_Harmonic_HLP4800), from version 1.0.0.1 onwards.

 ## Usage